 f you have ever strolled down the Navigli neighbourhood in Milan, you will have certainly come across many leafy courtyards and old buildings with peeling facades, the guardians of magical kingdoms.

 The newest port-of-call for real design enthusiasts, SIX is to be found precisely in one of these courtyards.
-SIX is a truly innovative space: interior design gallery, bistrot and florist in one.
+SIX is a truly innovative space: interior design concept syore, bistrot and florist in one.

 Developed from an idea by the entrepreneur Mauro Orlandelli, SIX is a real group effort: the art director Samuele Savio is responsible for the overall concept and feel, whereas the architects David Lopez Quincoces and Fanny Bauer Grung of Quincoces-Dragò & Parners, a pratice that specialises in luxury retail and hotel interiors, have designed the entire space.

 We’re at n.
 7 via Scaldasole, a stone’s throw away from the Darsena, the same site of a sixteenth century monastery.
 But from the moment we step inside, we find ourselves in a margical kingdom and it's apparent that SIX has nothing in common with the building's period facade.
-This has to be because of its lush tropical garden that entroduces visitors to a unique world composed by three distinct areas: the Six Gallery, the Sixième bistrot and the Irene florist.
+This has to be because of its lush tropical garden that entroduces visitors to a unique world composed by three distinct areas: SIX Project, the Sixième bistrot and the Irene florist.

 The exposed brickword painted in smoke-grey, the original period floor and exotic references that bring to mind a Moroccan riad act as a backdrop for displaying classic-modern twentieth-century furniture: the timeless armchairs by Gio Ponti, modern Scandinavian furniture, chairs by Le Corbusier and Pierre Jeanneret and tables by Gabriella Crespi.
 Here, the interior blends with the exterior creating a soothing environment.